Cyprus Cross border Mergers Process

 - Directors must prepare and approve the proposed terms of the merger, be filed with the Cyprus Registrar of Companies and published one month before a general meeting is called.

-- General meeting will be called where members of the Company is required to approve the merger plan.
+- A general meeting will be called where members of the Company is required to approve the merger plan.

 - Once approved, the company must obtain a Certificate (First Court Order) through an application to the court stating that the pre-merger acts and formalities have taken place and are satisfied